P6rguVyrst/100-days-of-code/log.md

 **Thougts**: Need to filter out unique media files.
 Get their imdb code (or any other unique id), and look for more interesting stuff about the unique title - to eventually, present the titles, enriched with metadata, through Flask API.

+### Day 8: December 13, 2017 - Regex magic
+**Today's Progress**: REGEX magic - Working on filtering out unique titles - pretty solid work so far (good enough, but not perfect)

+**Thougts**: Packaged some code into easily deployable application at work today, unfortunatelly that doesn't count for this challenge.
+Worked on filtering results to filter unique titles.
+Unique titles must be searched for additional data: trailer, imdb etc...
+The data is then passed to Flask API that will display the enriched information.